If Kamala Harris is elected president this year, she will be the shortest president in history. Who is the other shortest president?

 “In 2016 we just needed to have some fun, wanted some levity,” says Kelley-Romano, a professor of rhetoric, film, and screen studies.
 “And it’s fun to think of all the weird things that we end up putting in the trivia questions.”

-Pre-event, Presidential Trivia Night already feels fun, with Kelley-Romano wearing bobcat pajama pants and receiving chicken bites from a student worker at the Den, while students pour into the room, separating into teams of three or four.
+Pre-event, Election Trivia Night already feels fun, with Kelley-Romano wearing bobcat pajama pants and receiving chicken bites from a student worker at the Den, while students pour into the room, separating into teams of three or four.
 They head to Engel, who is busy opening boxes of mini whiteboard erasers, to tell him their team names.

 a pensive student sitting at a table

-Seniors Eliza Dewey (left) and Katherine Moe, both of Washington, D.C., confer about an answer for their team, The Situation, during Presidential Trivia Night in the Den on Oct.
+Seniors Eliza Dewey (left) and Katherine Moe, both of Washington, D.C., confer about an answer for their team, The Situation, during Election Trivia Night in the Den on Oct.
 9, 2024.
 (Carly Philpott ’27 for Bates College)

 A half-dozen teams square off in the event, some with politically clever names, like “Pokemon Go to the Polls,” a name that plays off then-candidate Hillary Clinton’s awkward Pokemon joke from 2016.